The Benefits of Following a Healthy Diet

 12. Limit Processed Foods

-Minimize the intake of processed foods that are high in added sugars, unhealthy fats, and sodium.
-Instead, focus on whole foods that are nutrient-dense.
+Restrict your consumption of processed foods that are high in added sugars, unhealthy fats, and sodium.
+Instead, prioritize the inclusion of nutrient-rich whole foods in your diet.

 Tables and Visual Aids